Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Add delete related features/README.md

 ## How to use the sample

 Tap on a park in the map view.
 A list of species as related features will be shown.
-Tap on the top right button to add a new species to the park.
+Tap on the top left button to add a new species to the park.
 Drag a row from right to left to delete a species from the park.

 ## How it works